Mbulelo-Peyi/redux-simplify-hooks/README.md

 ## 💡 Motivation

-Redux can be powerful but verbose — **redux-simplify** aims to make Redux feel as simple as React's `useState()` without sacrificing its robustness.
+Redux can be powerful but verbose — **redux-simplify-hooks** aims to make Redux feel as simple as React's `useState()` without sacrificing its robustness.

 ---